How Often Should I Feed My Guppies & Endlers Livebearers?

 In the wild a guppy or endlers survival often depends on their ability to capitalize on the seasons.
 This drive is related to natural selection and is also why you can kill your fish by overfeeding.
 They are evolutionarily programmed with the radical ambition to constantly consume and there is nothing you can do to change this.
 Similar to a goat or a cow, guppies and endlers are constantly foraging whatever is available to them at all times, supplying a steady income of food from a number of natural resources, taking nothing for granted.
 Too many keepers make the mistake of feeding their fish when it suits them without considering that the consequences are counter intuitive to the benefits of keeping them.

-It is not natural for guppies or endlers to eat once a day, every day without the consequence of being conditioned to cannibalistic survival instincts instead of thriving instincts.
-I find that feeding small amounts more frequently 3 - 6 times daily, only what the fish in the aquarium can devour within less than 30 seconds or less - condition these species to thrive instead of survive.
-This simulates a natural competition for food paired with ample opportunity, leading naturally to a thriving hierarchy which in return enhances the genetics, appearance, behavior and overall bond we have with our beloved fisheys.
+It is not natural for guppies to eat once a day, every day without the consequence of conditioning their behavior to more cannibalistic survival instead of thriving instincts, creating relationship community issues within the aquarium.
+I find that feeding small amounts more frequently; 3 - 6 times daily, only what the fish in the aquarium can devour within less than 30 seconds or less is found the be the most effective in breeding for numbers of fry and quality of traits and health.
+By feeding like this you are simulating a natural competition for food paired with ample opportunity, leading naturally to a thriving hierarchy.
+This is advantageous to anyone breeding guppies as it enhances the genetics, appearance, behavior and overall bond we have with our beloved guppy fish and the overall connection within the aquariums community.

 DIETS ARE SEASONAL

-Besides the google.bot, no one reading this is an automated robot and neither is mother nature.
 Gluttony and fasting are not only natural, they are healthy and we should keep this in mind while maintaining biological homeostasis across the aquarium.
-We want whats best for our fisheys, thus we get them the best food money can buy, culture all sorts of live foods and often feed them excessively.
+We want whats best for our guppy fish, thus we get them the best food money can buy, culture all sorts of live foods and often feed them excessively, contributing to digestive problems in cold water; for example.
 Pizza is delicious but imagine if you had to eat it every night?
 Our guppies have evolved to synchronize their diets with the seasons and hence these changes often communicate to our fish instinctually when is the right time to procreate.
-Although their lives revolve around procreation & will breed regardless - there is a perfect time for everything and the fish know what is advantageous to their procreation.
+Although their lives revolve around procreation & will breed regardless - there is a perfect time for everything, and the fish know what is most advantageous for them.
 Just how water changes emulate a seasonal rain or a flood / a freshening of the water column; alterations of the diet can also communicate a seasonal change advantageous to procreation.
-This is why fish breeders across the globe change water frequently and feed live food religiously for nearly every species.
-While live food comes and goes in the wild, algae and plants are always there to fall back on which is just one of the many reasons your aquarium should be heavily planted.
+This is why fish breeders across the globe change water frequently and feed live food religiously for nearly every species they are so happened to be breeding.
+While live food comes and goes in the wild, algae and plants are always consistent to fall back on which is just one of the many reasons your aquarium should be heavily planted and some algae allowed.

-Competition is vital to the evolution of genetics but in our aquarium we must consistently observe the overall conditions of our fish including their social hierarchy, colors, behavior, abdomens and especially in our fry.
+Competition is vital to the evolution of the guppy fishes genetics, but in our aquarium we must consistently observe the overall conditions of our fish including their social hierarchy, colors, behavior, abdomens daily if we are to understand the species, genus and family of fish we accept to carry into the future.
 One thing that is common is the relationship between alpha males / females and their food intake.
-Often you will see the largest or most ambitious fisheys get larger bellies than other fish and while this is natural, it loads us with the ability to murder our fish by overfeeding.
-Many make the mistake of overfeeding first time mothers and when the fry drop and they have crooked backs, they believe that this is some type of genetic mutation.
-Although this can be true - through my experience, this happens most often to first time mothers as their bodies are discovering the perfect number of fry allowed per potential space in their abdomen to produce safely without deformity.
-Overfeeding a young mother can totally aggravate this phenomena, so good observation of your guppies abdomen is paramount to the success of minimal deformities.
+Often you will see the largest or most ambitious fisheys get larger bellies than other fish and while this is natural, it loads us with the ability to murder our fish by overfeeding if not done properly.
+Properly is spreading the food across flowing water so that it can disperse equally across the community, disregarding territorial disputes and instead turning feeding into a fun game for the fry.
+Many make the mistake of overfeeding first time mothers and when the fry drop it is common for them to have crooked backs, they believe that this is some type of genetic mutation.
+Although this can be true - through my experience, this happens most often to first time mothers as their bodies are discovering the perfect number of fry allowed per potential space in their abdomen to produce safely without deformity, and the over feeding makes this worse.
+I believe overfeeding a young guppy mother can aggravate this medical phenomena, so good observation of your guppies abdomen is paramount to the success of your guppy lines.
 Another thing to consider; is your surface area of feeding proportional to the amount of fish you are feeding?
-Aka are you feeding all your food in 1 square inch on top of the water or are you spreading the food out over running water so that is goes throughout the aquarium?
+Aka are you feeding all your food in 1 square inch so that he with the biggest mouth can be fed?
+Or are you spreading the food out over running water so that is goes throughout the aquarium?
 Very similar to feeding multiple dogs or cats, it is best to space this out and has an effect on the equal and fair distribution of food to the hierarchy.
+Overall, not all food are created equal.
+Observing the abdomen once again can serve to show how well this food is being digested by your guppy.

 LISTEN TO YOUR AQUARIUM